pablomagalhaes/Todoapp/README.md

 - ### `yarn start`

-And with android device connected in another terminal session, run project with the command :
-- ### `yarn android`

 #### Build Enviroments
 In the app two environments were developed to run the application, API and MOCK.
 The MOCK environment performs requests and receives responses with false but functional data for the project.
 The API environment performs requests and receives responses through the firebase by performing HTTP requests to the server, bringing real and dynamic data simulating a real use of the project.